mstksg/inCode/copy/entries/machines-2.md

 ### Proc Notation

-Actually, here is the *real* reason Arrow is useful.
+So finally, here is the *real* reason Arrow is useful.
 It's actually a pretty well-kept secret, but...just like Monad enables *do notation* syntactical sugar, Arrow enables *proc notation* syntactical sugar.
 Which is probably cooler.